General Questions About The Meadoway

 - Informed decisions that contribute to responsible development

-A: A Municipal Class environmental assessment, often referred to as a Class EA for short, is a standardized planning process for classes (or groups) of activities that are carried out on a routine basis and have predictable environmental effects.
-The Class EA process “Schedule C” is being undertaken for The Meadoway.
+A: A Municipal Class Environmental Assessment, often referred to as a Class EA for short, is a standardized planning process for classes (or groups) of activities that are carried out on a routine basis and have predictable environmental effects.
+A Class EA process “Schedule C” was undertaken for The Meadoway.

-A: A Class EA process is being undertaken for The Meadoway in order to complete the planning and design of the multi-use trail for the approximately six kilometres that remain to be constructed.
+A: A Class EA process was undertaken for The Meadoway in order to complete the planning and design of the multi-use trail for the approximately six kilometres that remain to be constructed.

-The Class EA process is also a critical planning tool for the five potential pedestrian bridges that will span the various rail lines and river valleys, as well as the potential pedestrian road crossings.
+The Class EA process was a critical planning tool for the five potential pedestrian bridges that will span the various rail lines and river valleys, as well as the potential pedestrian road crossings.

 A: Yes.
-Identifying the potential to expand the multi-use trail beyond the footprint of the hydro corridor will be a key component of the Class EA process.
+Identifying the potential to expand the multi-use trail beyond the footprint of the hydro corridor was a key component of the Class EA process.

-A: Consultation and engagement are key to The Meadoway Class EA process.
-It provides an opportunity for individuals, groups and Indigenous communities to contribute to the decision-making in a meaningful way.
+A: Consultation and engagement were key to The Meadoway Class EA process.
+It provided an opportunity for individuals, groups, and Indigenous communities to contribute to the decision-making in a meaningful way.

-During the course of the Class EA, three public events — called Public Information Centres — will be held for the members of the community to learn about the project and provide input at key stages of the process.
+During the course of the Class EA, three public events — called Public Information Centres (PICs) — were held for the members of the community to learn about the project and provide input at key stages of the process.

-In addition, regular project updates will be added to this website and be sent out to our mailing list (click HERE to subscribe).
+In addition, regular project updates were — and will continue to be — added to this website and sent out through our monthly newsletter (subscribe HERE).

 If you have any comments or questions, please contact us at firstname.lastname@example.org.